-The City, as well as the Authority, the Fontana Public Financing Authority, the Successor Agency to the Fontana Redevelopment Agency (the "Successor Agency") and various community facilities districts within the City (each, a "CFD"), all of which are entities with the City Council as the legislative body, have entered into numerous continuing disclosure undertakings.
+The City, as well as the Authority, the Financing Authority, the Successor Agency to the Fontana Redevelopment Agency (the "Successor Agency") and various community facilities districts within the City (each, a "CFD"), all of which are entities with the City Council as the legislative body, have entered into numerous continuing disclosure undertakings.

-Within the last five years, the City and the Financing Authority have timely filed all regular annual reports pursuant to such undertakings.
+Within the last five years, the City, the Authority and the Financing Authority have timely filed all regular annual reports pursuant to such undertakings.
 However, the Successor Agency, as successor to the undertakings of the former Fontana Redevelopment Agency (the "Former Agency"), failed to file one annual report for one issue of the Former Agency's bonds and failed to link one annual report to the relevant CUSIPs for one issue of the Former Agency's bonds.
 Additionally, a CFD failed to file one annual report for one issue of bonds for which the official statement relating to such bonds contained all of the information required to be contained in such report.
-Further, the City and the Authority are aware that not all of the required information was included with respect to a number of annual report filings by the Fontana Public Financing Authority, the Successor Agency and several CFDs, including required tabular information.
+Further, the City and the Authority are aware that not all of the required information was included with respect to a number of annual report filings by the Financing Authority, the Successor Agency and several CFDs, including required tabular information.
 Additionally, the Financing Authority and two CFDs failed to timely file certain notices of ratings changes.
 The City has since made filings on behalf of its related entities to correct material omissions with respect to the filings that were required to have been made within the past five years, and has adopted written procedures to ensure future compliance with the City's disclosure undertakings and those of its related entities.
+Finally, although the CFDs do not prepare audited financial statements, the City has voluntarily filed the audited financial statements of the City for the last five years for the respective bonds of the CFDs.
+For one fiscal year, the City's audited financial statements were not available when the CFDs, timely filed operating data for their respective bonds.
+For such fiscal year, the City caused its unaudited financial statements to be filed where undertakings required the City's financial statements to be included in annual reports.
+However, the City did not file its unaudited financial statements on behalf of the CFDs for such fiscal year.

-Except as disclosed in this Official Statement, within the last five years, the City, the Authority, the Successor Agency and the Financing Authority have not failed to timely comply with their respective prior continuing disclosure obligations under the Rule in all material respects.
+Except as disclosed in this Official Statement, within the last five years, the City, the Authority, the Successor Agency, the Financing Authority and the CFDs have not failed to timely comply with their respective prior continuing disclosure obligations under the Rule in all material respects.